RainbowMiner/RainbowMiner/README.md

 - **EnableMinerStatus** = set to 1 to enable central monitoring
 - **MinerStatusURL** = url to central monitoring server [default=https://rbminer.net]
 - **MinerStatusKey** = your unique miner status key (get one at https://rbminer.net, you can reuse MPM keys)
+- **MinerStatusEmail** = if your miningrig goes offline at https://rbminer.net/monitoring, a warning will be sent to this email-address.
+Leave empty, if you do not want notifications.
+- **PushOverUserKey** = if your miningrig goes offline at https://rbminer.net/monitoring, a notification will be sent via https://pushover.net, using your pushover user key.
+Leave empty, if you do not want this.

 #### Select devices ####